pote/philote/README.md

 ## Caveats

-Philote opens a connection to Redis per websocket connection that it maintains open, if open connections are a limitation of your main Redis database I'd recommend having Philote use a separate one.
+Philote maintains an open Redis connection for each websocket connection that serves, if open connections are a limitation of your main Redis database I'd recommend having Philote use a separate one.

 ## License